opensearch-project/documentation-website/_analyzers/token-filters/hunspell.md

 # Hunspell token filter

-The `hunspell` token filter in OpenSearch is used for stemming and morphological analysis of words in a specific language.
+The `hunspell` token filter is used for stemming and morphological analysis of words in a specific language.
 This filter leverages Hunspell dictionaries, which are widely used in spell checkers.
 It works by breaking down words into their root forms (stemming).

 The Hunspell dictionary files are automatically loaded at startup from `<OS_PATH_CONF>/hunspell/<locale>` directory.
 For example `en_GB` locale should have at least one `.aff` file and one or more `.dic` files in directory `<OS_PATH_CONF>/hunspell/en_GB/`.